SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction

 \subsection{CMRxRecon2024}

 The CMRxRecon2024~\cite{wang2025towards} benchmark comprises two complementary tasks designed to evaluate contrast- and sampling-universal CMR reconstruction.
-Task 1 focuses on multi-contrast generalization under uniform undersampling, requiring a single model (up to three are allowed) to reconstruct a broad set of cardiac MRI sequences—including Cine, Aorta, Mapping, Tagging, and the unseen Flow2D and BlackBlood contrasts—acquired on a Siemens 3 T scanner.
+Task~1 focuses on multi-contrast generalization under uniform undersampling, requiring a single model to reconstruct a broad set of cardiac MRI sequences---including Cine, Aorta, Mapping, Tagging, and the unseen Flow2D and BlackBlood contrasts---acquired on a Siemens 3\,T scanner.
 Data span multiple anatomical views (SAX, LAX, LVOT, aorta) and the published dataset includes 330 healthy volunteers (200 training, 60 validation, 70 test), totalling over 0.2 million k-space slices across six modalities.
-The released undersampling masks use 4×, 8×, and 10× acceleration (ACS excluded).
-Task 2 evaluates robustness to diverse sampling schemes, using a single mandatory model to handle uniform, Gaussian, and pseudo-radial trajectories across accelerations from 4× to 24×; the same cohort split applies, and all data are multi-coil raw k-space.
-Together, these tasks assess whether a model can generalize across contrasts, anatomical views, sampling patterns, and acceleration regimes, leveraging one of the largest publicly available multi-modality, multi-view cardiac k-space datasets.
+The released undersampling masks use 4$\times$, 8$\times$, and 10$\times$ acceleration (ACS excluded).
+Task~2 evaluates robustness to diverse sampling schemes, using a single mandatory model to handle uniform, Gaussian, and pseudo-radial trajectories across accelerations from 4$\times$ to 24$\times$; the same cohort split applies, and all data are multi-coil raw k-space.
 Together, these tasks assess whether a model can generalize across contrasts, views, sampling patterns, and acceleration regimes.